This post may contain affiliate links. Click for full disclosures.

-Ikea may have made these popular, but I'm telling you these Incredibly Easy Gluten-free Swedish Meatballs are even better than they serve!
+Ikea may have made these popular, but I'm telling you, these gluten-free Swedish meatballs are even better than they serve!

 Swedish meatballs are one of those recipes that almost everyone knows from the famous Ikea.
 I mean, really, if you've been there, then you know that's probably their most famous dish at their cafeteria.